Of course, with the price of precious metals back on the rise, you could head out into the wilderness and try to find a stray nugget or two.

 Where to Look: You’ll need to charter a fishing boat on the Caspian Sea.

-(Reality) Check, Please: The price of caviar is expected to rise substantially in the coming years due to shrinking supplies.
-(It’s a good thing I prefer cheeseburgers.)
+(Reality) Check, Please: The price of caviar is expected to rise even higher in the coming years due to shrinking supplies — which makes me glad that I prefer cheeseburgers.